-Repeated use of a cherished object slowly forges associations that become meaningful with time.
-Everyone has a favorite drinking vessel, personal adornment or piece of artwork that projects something of who we believe ourselves to be.
-A talisman is an item presumed to attract good fortune or repel harm.
-Like a talisman, we develop associative feedback about ourselves and our place in the world when the symbols around us create cycles of storytelling in our lives.
-I am interested in playing with what happens when we intentionally link an image with the intention to produce an effect via magic.
+Repeated use of an object slowly forges associations that become meaningful over time.
+Everyone has a favorite drinking vessel, personal adornment or piece of art that projects something of who they understand themselves to be.
+While a talisman or amulet is an item charged with intent to attract good fortune or repel harm, we also develop associative feedback about ourselves and our place in the world when the environment around us creates a cycle of storytelling in our lives.
+I am interested in exploring the connection between folk culture and our experiences with Nature and the Earth – as expressed through magical symbolism.